-I then dressed her mantle, taking away the crystal candleholders that were beautiful but gave the mantle a dated look, I was left with a traditional mantle with a mirror.
-Since the mirror could not be removed I chose to tone it down by placing a metal design piece right in front and flanked it with mercury glass candlesticks and fruit bowl of the homeowners.
+I then dressed her mantle, taking away the crystal candleholders that were beautiful but gave the mantel a dated look, I was left with a traditional mantel with a mirror.
+Since the mirror could not be removed, I chose to tone it down by placing a metal design piece right in front and flanked it with mercury glass candlesticks and fruit bowl of the homeowners.

 Truth be told, I tried to sneak in some leopard print pillows but she just didn’t love it so I placed my crewel backup pillow on the couch and …..oila! we achieved design gold!

 The pictures below are of the living room ALMOST completed.
 You will notice a floor lamp in the corner that is basically a place holder for the fiddle leaf fig we are going to put there, but since Christmas is around the corner we decided to wait on that purchase.
 And lastly, pay no attention to the person who got her reflection in that damn mirror on the mantle…..ugh.
 But the star of this photo shoot may be Louis who oversaw the entire project.